mysql system database includes several

 result in an error until the user issues an

-ALTER USER statement (for MySQL
+ALTER USER statement to establish a

 It is possible after password expiration to “reset” a password by setting it to its current value.
 As a matter of good policy, it is preferable to choose a different password.

 TIMESTAMP column indicating when the password

 for accounts that use MySQL built-in authentication methods